indilib/indi/3rdparty/indi-asi/README.md

 COMPILING

-Go to the directory where  you unpacked indi_asicam sources and do:
+Go to the directory where  you unpacked indi_asi sources and do:

 mkdir build
 cd build